 5.3.1 Multiple linear regression model building and validation

-The development of reservoir space is controlled and restricted by various factors, which can be summarized as being mainly controlled by sedimentation and diagenesis.
-But its impact mode and degree distinct from different regions or depths of reservoirs (Zhang, 2019).
-For the study area, the formation of favorable reservoirs in tight sandstone is related to the dissolution secondary pores of minerals including feldspar, and the rigid protective framework of terrigenous quartz.
-Quantitative research on the influencing factors of porosity in tight reservoirs is crucial for predicting favorable reservoirs of tight sandstone gas.
-Generally, multiple linear regression analysis can solve the quantitative dependency relationship between a dependent variable and multiple independent variables (Chen et al., 2019; Chen et al., 2021), quantitatively characterize the main influencing factors of porosity formation and improve the prediction accuracy of porosity.
+Reservoir space development is controlled and restricted by various factors and can be summarized as being mainly controlled by sedimentation and diagenesis.
+However, its impact mode and degree are distinct in different regions or depths of reservoirs (Zhang, 2019).
+In the study area, the formation of favorable reservoirs in the tight sandstone is related to the secondary dissolution pores of minerals, including feldspar, and the rigid protective framework of terrigenous quartz.
+Quantitative research on the influencing factors of porosity in tight reservoirs is crucial for predicting the location of favorable tight sandstone gas reservoirs.
+Generally, multiple linear regression analysis can solve the quantitative dependency relationship between a dependent variable and multiple independent variables (Chen et al., 2019; Chen et al., 2021), quantitatively characterize the main influencing factors of porosity formation, and improve the prediction accuracy of porosity.

-Based on the influence of mineral composition on porosity, this study uses the content of quartz (Q), feldspar (F), carbonate minerals (Cb), kaolinite (K), illite (I), chlorite (C) and rock fragments (R) as independent variables, and porosity as dependent variable to establish a porosity prediction model using SPSS software.
-The specific operation steps were described in the literature (Miao et al., 2012; Mei et al., 2011).
+Based on the influence of mineral composition on porosity, this study uses the content of quartz (Q), feldspar (F), carbonate minerals (Cb), kaolinite (K), illite (I), chlorite (C), and rock fragments (R) as independent variables, and porosity as the dependent variable to establish a porosity prediction model using the SPSS software.
+The specific operation steps are described in the literature (Miao et al., 2012; Mei et al., 2011).
 Based on the compilation of the SPSS analysis results, a mineral prediction model affecting the porosity variation was developed as follows:

 Y=11.23+0.04Q+0.11F-0.03Cb+0.03K-0.11C-0.27I-0.21R.

 The complex correlation coefficient of the model (0.95) is greater than the detection value (0.91), and the adjusted R2 is relatively large (0.86), indicating a good fitting effect of the model.
-In addition, through the F-test regression equation model, the F-value (19.1) is greater than its examination threshold (14), further indicating that the established prediction model has certain significance.
+In addition, the F-test regression equation model shows that the F-value (19.1) is greater than its examination threshold (14), further indicating that the established prediction model is robust.
 In addition, the residual error usually reflects the accuracy of the established model in predicting dependent variables.
-Generally, the smaller the residual standard deviation is (0.86), indicating that the established model has a good effect.
-Overall, the established prediction model has certain geological significance.
+Generally, the smaller residual standard deviation (0.86) indicates that the established model has a good effect.
+Overall, the established prediction model has a certain geological significance and value.